slemire/slemire.github.io/_posts/2019-12-14-htb-writeup-smasher2.md

     time.sleep(0.05)
 ```

-Eventually, I found that the username `Administrator` is the right one:
+Eventually, I found that the username `Administrator` is the right one (case-sensitive):

 ```
 # python brute.py